-He is an organizer of numerous athletic events in his community.
-He is also active in various sports including hockey, cross-country skiing and running.
-He competed and ran in more than 200 road races (5k, 10k, half-marathons).
-He has also participated and ran 55 (42.2km or 26.2 miles) national and international marathons including the prestigious Boston marathon.
+He also continues to organize numerous sporting events in his community.
+Among other things, he was the main sponsor of the 2018 Canadian Biathlon Championships which was held on his behalf in Charlo.
+He is also active in several sports such as hockey, cross-country skiing, and running.
+He participated and completed more than 200 running races (5km, 10km, and half marathon).
+He has also completed 59 (42.2km or 26.2miles) national and international marathons, including the prestigious Boston Marathon.

 He was appointed to the Senate on September 7th, 2012, by virtue of which he became the first Senator appointed from the county of Restigouche and more importantly, he is the first Senator born in the village of Charlo.
-He currently sits on various committees including Legal and Constitutional Affairs, Official Languages, and Modernization of the Senate.
+He currently sits on various committees: Standing Committees on Legal and Constitutional Affairs, Official Languages, National Security and Defence, as well as on the Subcommittee on Veteran’s Affairs.
 From July 2015 to July 2016, he was President of l’Assemblée Parlementaire de la Francophonie at both the national and international level.

-On September 9th, 2016, he received the honour of being named 2016 Charlo Citizen of the Year at the Official Opening of the 43rd Charlo Fall Fair.
+On September 9th, 2016, he received the honour of being named 2016 Charlo Citizen of the Year at the Official Opening of the 43rd edition of the Charlo Fall Fair.

 Since his appointment to the Senate, he continues to give a good part of his salary to various charitable organisations in his community.

 He was born and still resides in Charlo, New Brunswick.